 - Bribes are used in desperation.

 Want to know more?
-Check out these ideas for how to use incentives to encourage battle-free homework or a stress-free morning routine.
+Check out these tips on Encouraging Co-operation and these ideas for how to use incentives to encourage battle-free homework or a stress-free morning routine.
 You might also like this short video clip on setting ground rules.

 Found this helpful?
 Take a look at our monthly newsletters.